fbpx

 • Best Time To Visit: For a spectacular show of fiery foliage, plan your trip to the Pando Aspen Grove in mid to late autumn.
 If you prefer camping, aim for mid to late summer for warmer weather.

 In the Fishlake National Forest, a gentle giant has been quietly growing for over 80,000 years.
 The Trembling Giant or Pando (which translates as “I spread” in Latin) is the most massive living organism on earth with over 47,0000 aspen trees that grow from one central root system.
+During the early fall, the leaves change and Aspen Grove becomes one giant forest of bright, vibrant trees that seemingly glow from within.

-Havasu Falls, Grand Canyon, Utah
+Havasu Falls, Grand Canyon, Arizona

 • Best Time To Visit: The Havasupai tribe allows visitors year-round, and if you’re lucky enough to secure a permit anytime in the year then take advantage of it.
 However, early to mid-spring is probably the crème de la crème in terms of weather.